CAMPUS FEATURES | WHAT WILL BE ON THE OPPORTUNITY CAMPUS?

 West Louisville has been designated as an unofficial “food desert” due to the lack of convenient access to healthy food or dining options for its residents.

-To help, Goodwill plans to allocate space and equipment on its Opportunity Campus for a restaurant vendor to operate a community cafeteria that will serve hot breakfast, lunch and dinner meals to staff members, program participants, local residents, workers in the area and the general public.
+To help, Goodwill allocated space and equipment in the Opportunity Center on its Opportunity Campus for a restaurant vendor, Blak Koffee, to operate a community cafeteria that will serve hot breakfast, lunch and dinner meals to staff members, program participants, local residents, workers in the area and the general public.

 Trade Training

-Goodwill will utilize space to operate a training center that equips job seekers with the skills needed to earn credentials for high-demand jobs.
+Goodwill utilizes space to operate a training center that equips job seekers with the skills needed to earn credentials for high-demand jobs.

 Bus Stop

-Because the Opportunity Campus is located on a busy public transportation route, Goodwill will incorporate a sheltered bus stop on its campus that will allow bus riders a safe and comfortable location to wait for the bus.
+Because the Opportunity Campus is located on a busy public transportation route, Goodwill incorporated a sheltered bus stop on its campus that allows bus riders a safe and comfortable location to wait for the bus.